algorandfoundation/algokit-core/docs/research/openapi-generators.md

 ## Improvements Over Original Specification

 Modifications to the original specification have mainly focused on improving documentation clarity, formatting consistency, and ensuring compatibility with the generator tools, rather than making significant changes to the API itself.
-We plan to address minor known issues, like problems with non-ASCII characters in JSON responses on certain endpoints, by further refining the spec as we develop test suites for each generated client language.
+Minor known issues, like problems with non-ASCII characters in JSON responses on certain endpoints, by further refining the spec as we develop test suites for each generated client language.

 Notable changes include: